Ayesha-da/pneumonia_detection_analysis/README.md

 - If classified to Normal, would return “Normal” otherwise would push to second model
 - Second model would compare Pneumonia to Other diseases
 - This model showed promise with preliminary results above 95%, however connection issues with our html/heroku and time constraints prevented it from being fully tested/deployed

-#### Future work

-Limitations in our model

-- What does the model do if it receives an image that is not an x-ray ?
-- Given more time and resources, we will work on a model that will put all other images in "Other" category.
-- There could still be blind spots due to the limitations of dataset.
-- Building the ability to upload and analyze multi images at a time

 ## Dashboard and Presentation